 The following are the seven most important traits that a good television broadcaster should have.

-Seven Traits of a Good Television Broadcaster
+Quality Traits of a Good Television Broadcaster

-- Passion: the modern viewing public can spot “fakeness” very easily.
+The modern viewing public can spot “fakeness” very easily.
 Anyone viewed as insincere will not be successful on TV.
 This is where passion comes in.
 Being earnest and truly involved in what you’re doing not only helps you in your work, it also allows you to form a connection with your audience.

-- Investigative Skills: as broadcaster you need solid investigative skills.
+As a broadcaster, you need solid investigative skills.
 The ability to get to the bottom of a story, get relevant information, and ask the right questions to get the answers you need from the people you’re interviewing are all part of being a good broadcaster.

-- Ability to Handle Pressure: the news media, by its very nature, is driven by deadlines and things are always due.
+The news media, by its very nature, is driven by deadlines and things are always due.
 In such an environment, you will often have a very small window of time in which to accomplish your goals.
 Being able to meet deadlines and handle the pressure such an environment brings is an essential personality trait to have in broadcasting.

-- Using Social Media: news doesn’t take time off and social media allows people to be engaged with current events 24/7.
+News doesn’t take time off and social media allows people to be engaged with current events 24/7.
 Because of this, social media skills and being able to navigate social media sites such as Twitter and Facebook are key skills to have.
 You shouldn’t have to be reminded to engage with social media, it should come naturally.

-- Leadership Skills: as you move up in the industry leadership skills are key.
+As you move up in the industry leadership skills are key.
 A lead TV anchor or show host is a prestigious position and with that comes responsibility.
 As you gain experience, you’ll help guide and shape the broadcast as well as mentor younger reporters and producers behind the scenes.

 As the above shows being in TV broadcasting requires a certain type of personality.
-If you are driven, passionate, and thrive in high energy environments TV broadcasting may be for you.
+If you are driven, passionate, and thrive in high-energy environments TV broadcasting may be for you.
 To learn more about getting the education and skills you need to pursue a career in TV broadcasting contact our Media Schools today for information.